bagel88/deej-bagel-custom/README.md

 # Deej - PipeWire Edition with Enhanced Features

-This is a custom build of [Deej](https://github.com/omriharel/deej) with **native PipeWire support** and enhanced features, specifically designed for modern Linux systems with PipeWire audio server.
+This is a custom build of [Deej](https://github.com/omriharel/deej) with enhanced features, specifically designed for modern Linux systems.

 ## 🚀 Features

 ### Original Deej Features
 - **Hardware Volume Control**: Control your PC's volume using physical sliders
 - **Multi-Application Support**: Control volume for individual applications
-- **Cross-Platform**: Works on Windows and Linux
+- **Cross-Platform**: Works on Windows and Linux (But most changes are for Linux)
 - **Real-time Control**: Instant volume changes with physical feedback

 ### Custom Enhancements
-- **Native PipeWire Support**: Direct integration with PipeWire audio server (replaces PulseAudio)
 - **Serial Error Recovery**: Automatic reconnection when serial connection is lost
 - **WINE Compatibility**: Handles USB/serial disruptions when launching WINE games
 - **Application Resilience**: Panic recovery and automatic restart capabilities